 The easiest way to find a reliable and affordable homeowners insurance policy is by contacting a local independent insurance agent.
 These agents work for you, not for a particular insurance company, so you can be sure that you are receiving trustworthy guidance and the coverage you need.

-Contact a local agent to start comparing customized, competitively priced home insurance quotes.
+Contact a local independent insurance agent to start comparing customized, competitively priced home insurance quotes.